~ A text by Irma ten Brink ~

 But also liking to watch the suffering of others on television, in aggressive movies, computer games etc. creates the need for that.
 So by liking and watching it, very subtly you are creating a world that answers to your needs.
 So the world has people who suffer because others need this in order to feel good!

-By becoming more aware of this, observing ourselves, stalking ourselves, we can start creating a kind of world that brings joy, harmony and bliss for all.
+By becoming more aware of this, observing ourselves, stalking ourselves, we can start creating a kind of world that brings joy, well-being, harmony and bliss for all.

 This is a continuous possibility, challenge and responsibility for those who are aware to create a world in peace and to help others to become aware too.